Can dogs eat almonds? Let’s find out.

 - Sweetened almonds should be added to the list of bad foods because they can be highly toxic to your dog.

-- Sometimes, intake of almonds can lead to allergic reactions.
+- Sometimes, the intake of almonds can lead to allergic reactions.
 So be sure how to react if your dog shows an adverse reaction.

 Raw and salt-free almonds are great for your dog.
 If you can limit the quantity to 2 to 3 and feed them to your dog only occasionally, you need not worry about anything.